 • Into clinical headsets in ICUs where monitors beep every two seconds and ventilators hiss constantly.

-• Through Bluetooth earbuds that aggressively denoise the signal before it ever reaches your service — sometimes removing phonemes along with the noise.
+• Through Bluetooth earbuds that aggressively denoise before the signal ever reaches you, sometimes stripping phonemes along with the noise.

 Drop a world-class model into any of those and WER triples.
-Deepgram’s own documentation acknowledges that noisy conditions add 5–10 points of WER overhead even with Nova-3.
-Whisper, which was trained on a wide distribution of internet audio, degrades more gracefully but still loses 8–15 points on heavy-noise material.
-The gap between “model benchmark” and “product WER” is where most ASR projects quietly fail.
+Deepgram’s own docs acknowledge that noisy conditions add 5–10 points of overhead even with Nova-3.
+Whisper, trained on a wide distribution of internet audio, degrades more gracefully but still loses 8–15 points on heavy-noise material.
+The gap between “model benchmark” and “product WER” is where most ASR projects fail.

-The good news is that the three strategies in this guide — applied together — close most of that gap.
-The bad news is they require engineering work that cloud-API marketing pages rarely mention.
+The good news: the three strategies below, applied together, close most of that gap.
+The catch: they take engineering work that cloud-API marketing pages rarely mention.

 The 2026 WER Benchmarks: What Good Looks Like

 Before you set a target, know what the frontier actually delivers.
-These are the numbers we use as reference points in 2026, aggregated from public leaderboards (Artificial Analysis ASR, HuggingFace Open ASR Leaderboard) and our own internal evaluations on customer audio.
+These are the reference points we use in 2026, aggregated from public leaderboards (the HuggingFace Open ASR Leaderboard, Artificial Analysis) and our own evaluations on customer audio.

 | Scenario | WER target (English) | What gets you there |